learn-co-curriculum/dsc-resilient-distributed-datasets-rdd-lab/README.md

 ## Resilient Distributed Datasets (RDDs) - Lab

 Resilient Distributed Datasets (RDD) are fundamental data structures of Spark.
-An RDD is, essentially, the Spark representation of a set of data, spread across multiple machines, with APIs to let you act on it.
+An RDD is essentially the Spark representation of a set of data, spread across multiple machines, with APIs to let you act on it.
 An RDD can come from any data source, e.g. text files, a database, a JSON file, etc.

 ## Objectives

 You will be able to:

-* Describe RDDs as fundamental storage units in the Spark computing environment
-* Create RDDs from Python collections
-* Set number of partitions for parallelizing RDDs
-* Review an RDD's dependency graph at different stages of processing.
-* Apply the map(func) transformation to a given function on all elements of an RDD in different partitions
+- Apply the map(func) transformation to a given function on all elements of an RDD in different partitions
-* Use collect() action to trigger the processing stage of spark's lazy evaluation
-* Use count() action to calculate the number of elements of a parallelized RDD
-* Use filter(func) to filter unwanted data from RDDs
+- Apply a map transformation for all elements of an RDD
+- Compare the difference between a transformation and an action within RDDs
+- Use collect(), count(), and take() actions to trigger spark transformations
+- Use filter to select data that meets certain specifications within an RDD
-* Develop an understanding of Python's lambda functions for RDDs processing
+- Set number of partitions for parallelizing RDDs
+- Create RDDs from Python collections

 ## What are RDDs?

 To get a better understanding of RDDs, let's break down each one of the components of the acronym RDD:

 Resilient: RDDs are considered "resilient" because they have built-in fault tolerance.
 This means that even if one of the nodes goes offline, RDDs will be able to restore the data.
 This is already a huge advantage compared to standard storage.
-If a standard computer dies will performing an operation, all of its memory will be lost in the process.
+If a standard computer dies while performing an operation, all of its memory will be lost in the process.
 With RDDs, multiple nodes can go offline, and the action will still be held in working memory.

 Distributed: The data is contained on multiple nodes of a cluster-computing operation.
 It is efficiently partitioned to allow for parallelism.